Bowman Foster Ashe: Early life and education

 Bowman Foster Ashe was born in Scottdale, Pennsylvania, a suburb of Pittsburgh, on April 3, 1885, one of six sons of a Methodist minister.

+He attended the University of Mount Union in Alliance, Ohio, and then transferred to the University of Pittsburgh, where he earned a Bachelor of Science degree in 1910.

+Career

-He attended the University of Mount Union and then transferred to the University of Pittsburgh, where he earned a Bachelor of Science degree in 1910.
-After graduation, he took a job teaching English and history in public school.
-Ashe also worked as the educational and social director for Langeloth, Pennsylvania, a coal mining company town near Pittsburgh.
+After graduation, Ashe took a job teaching public school English and history.
+He also worked as the educational and social director for Langeloth, Pennsylvania, a coal mining company town near Pittsburgh.
 Ashe's work eventually led him back to the University of Pittsburgh, where he became a faculty member and supervised the admission, transfer, and academic progress of freshmen and sophomores.

 University of Miami

 The founders of the University of Miami's hired Ashe from the University of Pittsburgh to oversee the institution during its challenged infancy.
-During Ashe's presidency, the university added the School of Law (1928), the School of Business Administration (1929), the School of Education (1929), the Graduate School (1941), the Rosenstiel School of Marine and Atmospheric Science (1943), the College of Engineering (1947), and the School of Medicine (1952).
+During Ashe's presidency, the university added the School of Law (1928), the School of Business Administration (1929), the School of Education (1929), the Graduate School (1941), the School of Marine and Atmospheric Science (1943), the College of Engineering (1947), and the School of Medicine (1952).

 In 1926, Ashe partnered with Seminole Tribe in building the Iron Arrow Honor Society, which now is the highest honor the University of Miami can bestow on a student, administrator, or faculty member.
 At its 1926 founding, Iron Arrow was founded to recognize male high achievers.
 Fifty years later, in 1976, the federal government notified the University of Miami that it was providing significant assistance to Iron Arrow in violation of Title IX of the Education Amendments of 1972.
 In 1985, breaking with over fifty years of tradition, the society's all-male membership voted to admit women and Iron Arrow was allowed back on campus.

 In 1929, with the collapse of the economy, the University of Miami's financial plight was severe, and Ashe took over as chairman of its board of trustees.
 He later gave up that role but continued as president.
 He recruited Jay F. W. Pearson from the University of Pittsburgh to join him as a part of the charter faculty and as an administrator.
 Pearson took over as president in November 1952 upon the first of two debilitating strokes, which led to Ashe's death the following month.

 Honors and legacy

 The University of Miami's administration building, the Bowman Foster Ashe Administration Building, and Bowman Foster Ashe Elementary School in West Kendall, Florida are both named in his honor.
-Ashe was also inducted into the Iron Arrow Honor Society, the University of Miami's highest honor and an organization he helped create in 1926.
+Ashe was also inducted into the Iron Arrow Honor Society, the University of Miami's highest honor, which he helped create in 1926.